Zoom OAuth with a NuxtJS App, Part 2

 - To get the access token, we'll need to make a POST request to Zoom with these three parameters:

-.- The value for
+grant_type,code, andredirect_uri.- The value for

-, according to the docs, is'authorization_code'
+grant_type, according to the docs, is'authorization_code'. - For

-param that we got from the client-side. - The value for
+code, we'll need to catch the value for thecodeparam that we got from the client-side. - The value for

-is the same base URL that we have in our .env file.
+redirect_uriis the same base URL that we have in our .env file.

 - The value for